 The Group tests whether goodwill and brand names have suffered any impairment on an annual basis.
 The recoverable amount of the CGUs was determined based on value-in-use calculations which require the use of assumptions.
-The calculations are conducted using a discount cash flow methodology based on financial budgets approved by the Board of Directors for the 2022 financial year.
-The 2022 cashflow budgets have then been extrapolated using estimated annual growth rates, together with terminal growth rates.
-These growth rates are considered reasonable in light of the 2021 base cashflows and are consistent with forecasts included in industry reports specific to the industry in which each CGU operates.
+The calculations are conducted using a discount cash flow methodology based on financial budgets approved by the Board of Directors for the 2021 financial year which have been reduced on those in prior periods.
+The 2021 cashflow budgets have then been extrapolated using estimated annual growth rates, together with terminal growth rates.
+These growth rates are considered reasonable in light of the reduced 2021 base cashflows, and are consistent with forecasts included in industry reports specific to the industry in which each CGU operates.